Last updated August 17, 2020*

 d.
 Data Protection Rights for California Residents

-New Relic provides services to business and complies with the applicable provisions of the California Consumer Privacy Act.
+New Relic complies with the applicable provisions of the California Consumer Privacy Act.
 If you are a California resident you have the following data protection rights:

-You can request that we disclose to you certain Personal Data we collect, disclose for a business purpose and sell about you.
+You can request that we disclose to you certain Personal Data we collect, use, and disclose for a business purpose and sell about you.

 You have the right to request the deletion of certain Personal Data we collect from you.